kennytilton/web-mx/doc/intro-clock.md

 * a simulation of a [private Algebra tutor](http://tiltonsalgebra.com/#); and
 * a browser for the monthly Hacker News [askHN: Who's Hiring?](https://kennytilton.github.io/whoishiring/) question.

-And now why it works, in Q&A form:
+Now _why_ it works, in Q&A form:

-Q: So how does unfettered state dependensy work, without a "separate store" as a single source of truth where integrity can be enforced?
+Q: So how does unfettered state dependency work, without a "separate store" as a single source of truth where integrity can be enforced?

 A: As formulas for specific widget properties run, and as those formulas read other properties, Matrix quietly weaves a one-way DAG in memory, recording dependencies between computed and read properties.
 We call this `in-place state management`.